+listening.protocol

-listening.protocol Possible values include http and https.
+Possible values include http and https.
 (The ssl.pem and ssl.key also need to be set.
-See SSL Properties.)
+See SSL Properties, which is described later in this topic.)

 listening.port Port number of the web server.

 html.dir Root path to the Orchid Fusion VMS HTML files.